 Dr Lucy Sabin

-Now working as a postdoc with RE4GREEN at Amsterdam UMC, I'm developing training on environmental and climate justice for science and innovation, which involves producing a podcast and short film.
-I'm co-editor of a forthcoming anthology Chemical Exposures: Toxicity in the Anthropocene with UCL Press, and I have held teaching posts in media, culture, and design at University of Sussex, the University for the Creative Arts, and Arts University Bournemouth.
+In September 2024, I joined the Department of Ethics, Law and Humanities at Amsterdam UMC.
+Embedded in the EU-funded project RE4GREEN, I'm responsible for leading the design of multimedia learning resources on environmentally aware research.
+I produce the podcast Earth to Research! (launching next semester), and co-edit the anthology Chemical Exposures: Toxicity in the Anthropocene (forth., with UCL Press).
+I have held teaching posts in design, media, and culture at University of Sussex, the University for the Creative Arts, and Arts University Bournemouth.
 You are welcome to contact me about guest lecturing, collaborations, commissions, or licensing my images for your next event or publication.